Grindhouse

 Reviews for this movie are available below.

 Plot : Grindhouse combines Robert Rodriguez's Planet Terror, a horror comedy about a group of survivors who battle zombie-like creatures, and Quentin Tarantino's Death Proof, an action thriller about a murderous stuntman who kills young women with modified vehicles.
-It is presented as a double feature with fictitious exploitation trailers before each segment.
+It is presented as a double feature with fictitious exploitation trailers preceding each segment.

 Cast Members